 Counter to conventional wisdom that gratitude is only meaningful when it’s scarce, gratitude is most impactful when it’s "[frequent and intense]."

 Research into emotions, including gratitude, shows that high-intensity and frequent expressions have the most impact.
 This lines up with research on feedback that shows the amount of positive feedback should far outweigh the amount of constructive feedback.

 In practice, you have to make gratitude a habit, so it happens frequently and isn’t heavyweight for you or your team.
 Companies often implement lightweight gratitude through systems for shoutouts or peer bonuses.

 At the team level, a daily process for gratitude helps your team build a habit and ensure that gratitude is a frequent occurrence.
-At Range we build gratitude into our daily written standups by including “Thanks” shoutouts as moments of recognition.
+At Range we build gratitude into our daily written standups by flagging items with [Thanks] or using #Gratitude in check-ins as moments of recognition.

 The more you reflect on and bask in your positive emotions, like gratitude, the more you experience them.
 And for teams, the more you reflect on the gratitude you’ve shared, the more the team will feel gratitude, creating a positive cycle.

 Weekly team meetings or retrospectives are a great opportunity to reflect on the gratitude that was shared throughout the week.
 In meetings, you can take a moment to go into more depth about the gratitude you feel towards a teammate.